 You may not feel or recognize it at first, but eventually, you will.
 It may only be a nagging feeling that you know deep inside you’re doing things that don’t meet your standards.

 So why do we go forward anyway?
 We’re afraid we won’t find someone else.
 Or we’re afraid to be alone.
 It’s best to simply ignore these negative thoughts.

 If you do not take a stand on your principles or goals in a dating or relationship building situation, you’re leaving yourself open to being molded into the values and goals or lack of values and goals of another person.

 If the person has strong principles and yours are weak or nonexistent, then that’s an opportunity to learn.
-However, the choice of which valves are suitable for you is your decision.
-In other words, they become your valves and not an extension of another person’s values.
+However, the choice of which values are suitable for you is your decision.
+In other words, they become your values and not an extension of another person’s values.